ultraio/docs-blockchain/docs/tutorials/uniq-factories/creating-uniq-factories/how-to-create-uniq-metadata.md

 ![](./images/metadata-tool-path-prompt.png)

+We have used the relative path `../AngryBananas` here because on our system the `AngryBananas` directory exists at `../`, relative to the metadata tool executable.
+You should use the relative path depending on where your collection root directory exists.
+Or, you can also use the full absolute path to your collection root directory.

+On Windows if your metadata tool executable is next to the root directory then you can just enter the root directory name like `AngryBananas` and it will also work.

 ### Environment Selection

 You will now be prompted to select betweens the environments that you have specified in the config file.
 Use arrow keys to select the desired environment, and press `Enter` key to proceed.